se-buw/javafx-gradle-template/README.md

 # javafx-gradle-template

-A template Java project simple applications using gradle and basic dependencies.
+A Java template project for a simple applications using gradle and basic dependencies.
 It comes with:
 - a JavaFX demo for a Graphical User Interface (GUI)
 - a Command Line Interface (CLI) applications
 - an SQL databse to load and store Books (in the GUI application)